Proton Decay and Gauge Coupling Unification in an Extended SU(5) GUT with 45-Dimensional Higgs: SU(5) GUT with 45 dimensional Higgs

 \section{SU(5) GUT with {\bf 45} dimensional Higgs}

 In this section, we consider a non-SUSY SU(5) GUT with a $\bm{45}$ Higgs boson.
 The fermions in the SM are embedded into the $\bm{\bar{5}}$ and $\bm{10}$ representations of SU(5) as follows:

-Here, $a,b,c$ are SU(3) indices, $\alpha,\beta$ are SU(2) indices, and $i,j$ are generation indices.
+Here, $\hat{a},\hat{b}$ are SU(5) indices, $a,b,c$ are SU(3) indices, $\alpha,\beta$ are SU(2) indices, and $i,j$ are generation indices.
 The unitary matrices $V_{DL}$, $V_{QU}$, and $V_{QE}$ are determined by imposing matching conditions between the GUT and SM fermion sectors at the unification scale.

 While the minimal SU(5) GUT incorporates Higgs transforming as the $\bm{24}$ and $\bm{5}$ representations, we extend this by introducing an additional Higgs multiplet transforming as the $\bm{45}$ representation of SU(5), denoted as ${45}_H$.
 The inclusion of ${45}_H$ allows for the generation of realistic fermion mass patterns and mixings, which cannot be fully accounted for by the minimal Higgs representations.
 The SU(5) invariant Yukawa interactions can be written as: